CSE583-24Fall/CSE583-redfin-final-project/README.md

 ## Usage

-### For Tech Users
+## For Tech Individuals

-1. Clone the repository and set up the environment.
-2. The ETL pipeline is automated for data collection and processing.
-3. Run the models (Ensemble, LSTM, ARIMA, SARIMAX) locally or on a cloud platform.
-4. Evaluate model performance using metrics like **MAE** and **R-squared**.
-5. Visualize the results in **Tableau** and compare model predictions.
+To get started, clone the repository and set up the environment.
+The ETL pipeline is fully automated: it collects data from Redfin’s data center, processes it, and stores it in Azure Blob Storage.
+You can run models locally or on a cloud platform (Ensemble, LSTM, ARIMA, SARIMAX), fine-tune them by adjusting hyperparameters, and evaluate performance using metrics like MAE and R-squared.
+Visualization is available in Tableau, where you can compare model predictions and track performance over time.

+---

-### For Non-Tech Users
+## For Non-Tech Individuals

+Visit the interactive dashboard to select your desired time frame.
+The tool will display predicted median home sale prices along with historical data trends.
+You can also compare different predictive models and gain insights into real estate market trends.

+---

+## Use Cases

+- **Homebuyers, Real Estate Investors, and Agents**:
+  Predict future home prices, track trends, and make data-driven decisions for buying or selling properties.

+- **Data Scientists**:
+  Refine and enhance machine learning models to ensure the tool delivers the most accurate predictions for users.

+---

+## Requests

+RedfinPredict aims to provide accurate, up-to-date predictions for real estate prices across various markets.
+To request additional cities or regions, suggest new features, or propose improvements, please open an issue.

+---

+## Team Contributions

+- **Kuan-Wei (Rome) Lin**:
+  - Project Manager
+  - Designed and implemented the ETL pipeline, including data cleaning, preprocessing, and unit tests.

+- **Hongfan Lu**:
+  - Developed and fine-tuned ARIMA and SARIMAX models for time series forecasting, including corresponding unit tests.
+  - Organized models on Streamlit for comparison of prediction accuracy.
+  - Code Review, setup of `toml` and `yml` files, and functions documentation.

+- **Aishwary Jadhav**:
+  - Handled data manipulation.
+  - Built an ensemble model using Random Forest and performed feature importance analysis, with unit tests.

+- **Maitreyi Ekbote**:
+  - Designed and trained the LSTM model for advanced time series forecasting, with unit tests.

+- **Ching-Ping (CP) Chan**:
+  - Set up CI.
-- Visit the interactive dashboard.
+  - Designed the Tableau dashboard.
-- Select your preferred time frame and view predicted median sale prices for homes.
-- Compare predictive
+  - Created README documentation.

+---